Cyber Technologies Reverse Engineer

-BS Computer Science, Computer Engineering, Electrical Engineering, or related field with 2 years experience in software engineering.
+BS Computer Science, Computer Engineering, Electrical Engineering, or related field with 5 years experience in software engineering, including 3 years in technical project leadership.
 Knowledge of existing exploits and the ability to analyze software and hardware for vulnerabilities.
 Embedded systems software design and implementation.
 Hardware design and prototyping.
 Proficiency multiple processor architectures and assembly languages.
 Proficiency with software debuggers and analysis tools such as IdaPro.
 Ability to obtain a DoD secret clearance.

 Security: Applicant selected will be subject to a government security clearance investigation and must meet the requirements for access to classified information.
 Eligibility requirements include U.S. citizenship.

 Benefits: APL offers a comprehensive benefits package including a liberal vacation plan, a matching retirement program, significant educational assistance, a scholarship tuition program for staff with dependents, and competitive salaries commensurate with skills and experience.
 For more information about our organization, please visit our web site at www.jhuapl.edu.

 Equal Employment Opportunity: Johns Hopkins University/Applied Physics Laboratory (APL) is an Equal Opportunity/Affirmative Action employer that complies with Title IX of the Education Amendments Acts of 1972, as well as other applicable laws.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sexual orientation, gender identity, national origin, disability, or protected Veteran status.

 Meet Some of Johns Hopkins Applied Physics Laboratory's Employees